The Client Experience

 Getting the Big Calls Right

 It is often said that life comes down to a few moments.
 The same can be said for investing.
-There are moments in history when large macroeconomic events (e.g. the financial crisis) have a dramatic impact on all asset prices.
-Narrowly focusing on the quality and price of an investment while ignoring the bigger macroeconomic environment can lead to disastrous results.
+There are moments in history when large macroeconomic events (e.g. the financial crisis) can impact asset prices.
+That’s why a thoughtful investment approach considers both the quality of individual opportunities and the wider economic context, helping investors stay focused on long-term goals.

 Ignoring the Benchmark